Everyone can benefit from learning to use conflict management skills in the workplace, regardless of their role

-You may avoid conflict in the workplace like the plague.
-However, sometimes, it can creep up on you before you know it, with either customers or other employees.
+You may avoid conflict in the workplace like the plague, but sometimes, it can creep up on you with customers or other employees.
 That's when you must decide how you want to approach the conflict.
-Learning about conflict management and ways to handle upset customers is especially vital to an employee working in customer success.
+Learning about conflict management and how to handle upset customers is especially vital to an employee working in customer success.